-Our divorce solicitors, based in Bromley and Beckenham, on the borders of South East London and Kent, are experienced in guiding individuals through the divorce process.
+Our divorce solicitors, based in Bromley, Beckenham and Blackheath, in South East London and Kent, are experienced in guiding individuals through the divorce process.
 Our team successfully protects our clients' personal and financial interests during a divorce.

 Individuals often approach us before formally separating from their spouse, in order to gather information and receive advice.
 We understand the law of divorce at a deep level, and ensure we stay up to date on any changes in the law in order to provide our clients with the clearest, most up-to-date legal advice available.

 Our family specialists understand that sensitivity, confidentiality and empathy are needed when a dissolution of marriage is being worked through, especially if the divorce petition was served unexpectedly.
 With our experience and our years of combined expertise, we can assure you that you will receive professional, competent advice at this difficult time.

 In order to apply for a divorce you must have been married for more than 12 months.
 Anyone applying for a Divorce Order can do so individually or jointly with their spouse.
 The Court will issue the Application and after a minimum period of 20 weeks, the applicant(s) will confirm that they wish the Application to continue and apply for the Conditional Order.
 This is the penultimate order.

 Six weeks and one day after the Conditional Order being made, the applicant(s) can apply to the Court for the Final Divorce Order, although you should not do so without first seeking advice as to the implications.
 Once that is granted you are divorced.